Andronovo

 1 takes place in the 20th-17th century BCE.
 Material culture, including

-Urals to Central Asia, but: “There is no evidence that they reached
+of the Urals to Central Asia, but: “There is no evidence that

-India.” (p.452) She naturally rejects whatever might still remain
+they reached India.” (p.452) She naturally rejects whatever

-of a belief in the invaders’ violent destruction of the Harappan
+might still remain of a belief in the invaders’ violent destruction

 More

-were not numerous, but they employed horses and chariots and established
+newcomers were not numerous, but they employed horses and chariots

-elite dominance and adopted the culture of the BMAC.” (p.452,
+and established elite dominance and adopted the culture of the BMAC.”

-Bactria-Margiana Archaeological Complex) So what she has actually found,
+(p.452, Bactria-Margiana Archaeological Complex) So what she has

-is the cultural elements of BMAC near the Aral Lake.
-This means the
+actually found, is the cultural elements of BMAC near the Aral Lake.

 Then